Skip to main content

 Sentry

-Sentry is an error-reporting tool that alerts you when exceptions get thrown.
+Sentry is an error monitoring tool with a generous free tier.
 You can enable Sentry by setting the SENTRY_DSN environment variable to your unique DSN.